esloewe/imageboard/README.md

 ### Modal from selected image

-Once a user selects an iamge from the main page a modal pops up providing the image information and a larger sized image aswell as giving the user the opportunity to write comments.
+Once a user selects an image from the main page a modal pops up providing the image information and a larger sized image aswell as giving the user the opportunity to write comments.